Skip to content

 Example 1: Product Page

-import { useChatContext, useChat } from '@cyborg-sdk/react';
+import { useCyborg } from '@cyborg-sdk/react'

 function ProductDetailPage({ productId }) {

-const product = fetchProduct(productId);
+const product = fetchProduct(productId)

-pageData: {
+context: {

 productId,